cloudfoundry-community/swift-buildpack/README.md

 - libkqueue0
 - openssl
 - libssl-dev
+- uuid-dev

 Once Foundation (Linux) provides complete networking functionality and [`libdispatch`](#libdispatch) is bundled up with the Swift binaries, there won't be a need for installing the above system libraries.

 ### libdispatch

-The Swift binaries (for Linux) prior to 2016-08-23 do not include the [libdispatch](https://github.com/apple/swift-corelibs-libdispatch) library.
+The Swift binaries (for Linux) **prior** to 2016-08-23 do not include the [libdispatch](https://github.com/apple/swift-corelibs-libdispatch) library.
 Therefore, this buildpack adds the libdispatch binaries for the following Swift versions:

 - `swift-DEVELOPMENT-SNAPSHOT-2016-08-18-a`
 - `swift-DEVELOPMENT-SNAPSHOT-2016-08-07-a`